 Rome’s Saint Mary Major (Basilica di Santa Maria Maggiore, in Italian) is one of the four patriarchal basilicas in Rome.
 It was constructed by Sixtus III in the fifth century A.D.
-On August 5, from 9 PM until midnight, there will be a reenactment of the miraculous snowfall that earned the basilica its nickname.
+It is also reputed to be Pope Francis‘ favourite church.

 Saint Mary Major Basilica Rome

 Opening hours: 07.00 till 18.45.
 Admission: Free (but the museum costs 3 Euros, and the Loggia delle Benedizioni, the Sala dei Papi and the Scala del Bernini together 5 Euros and the underground excavations 5 Euros.
 Except for the museums these can only visited in the company of an official guide).

 Each August 5th, from 9 PM until midnight, there will be a reenactment of the miraculous snowfall that earned the basilica its nickname Saint Mary of the Snow.